Thiagoalves033/VetClinic-API/README.md

 In order to run the API locally, follow these steps:

-1) Clone this repository
+1) Clone this repository: `git@github.com:Thiagoalves033/VetClinic-API.git`
+2) Install the dependencies: `npm install`
-2) Compile the TypesCript source code to ES2018
+3) Compile the TypesCript source code to ES2018
-3) Run app.js
+4) Run app.js: `npm start`

 By default, the application will run on port 5000.